certifaction/cli/README.md

 Authorization: Bearer <AccessToken>
 ```

-If the request is not authenticated, the client will be redirected to a login page.
+If the request is not authenticated a HTTP 401 Unauthorized response is returned.

 ### TLS connection
 The server does not terminate TLS connections.
 If TLS is required, a proxy must be placed before the server.